RELIGION: Bella Vista Church News

 Village Bible Church

 Wednesday, Dec.
-11, at 6:30 p.m. there will be singing, devotions and prayer in the worship center.
-Infant and toddler nursery for kids is offered as well, and the community is always warmly welcomed.
+18, the Oasis Food Pantry will be open from 10 a.m. to noon.
+This ministry is available to anyone in the area who needs help with groceries and would appreciate the compassion and encouragement of friendly volunteers.

 Sunday, Dec.
-15, Pastor Mark and Associate Pastor Al will continue the sermon series titled "God With Us" Everlasting Father.
+22, Pastor Mark and Associate Pastor Al will continue the sermon series titled "God With Us" Prince of Peace.

-The community is invited to attend Advent services on Wednesdays, Dec.
-11 and Dec.
-18, at 6 p.m.

-The annual Christmas children's concert will be at 9:45 a.m.
-Friday, Dec.
-15, in the church sanctuary.
+Sunday, Dec.
+22: "Signs of the Holy," a homily written by Unitarian Universalist minister Meg Riley and delivered by Suzanne Miltich.

 Unity Church of the Ozarks